Smells nice. Tastes okay.

 “Working through a bunch of old samples.
 I got this in a sampler pack and was wary of trying it because I haven't had a sencha that I liked before.
 I do like this one though.
 It's very light with...”
 Read full tasting note

 Japanese monks were writing about tea in the 9th century, but the world had to wait until 1740 for Sencha, when a tea merchant named Nagatani perfected a new process of steaming, rolling and heat-drying green tea.
 The result?
-An emerald-green tea that’s refreshing, smooth and high in antioxidants.
+An emerald-green tea that’s refreshing and smooth.
 No wonder it’s Japan’s most popular drink.
+(MK Kosher)

 Ingredients: Fine organic steamed Japanese green tea from Shizuoka Prefecture, Japan.

 Organic Japanese SenchaDivinitea

 Day 11 of my 25 Days of Tea calendar.

 Since becoming a DavidsTea devotee, I haven’t been drinking many unflavoured teas (and haven’t had any from DT!).
 I’ve ordered up lots of green tea from Den’s Tea, though, so maybe this is a good re-introduction.

 I am definitely not an expert when it comes to green teas, so I don’t think I have a lot to say about David’s organic sencha.
 It’s nice.
 While I was brewing it, it smelled quite grassy so I was a bit worried.
 No need, though.
 It’s pleasant and mild.
 It tastes like the green tea served at some of the nicer Japanese restaurants I’ve been to, so I will interpret that as a good thing?
 With so many flavourful combinations out there I tend not to go for the straight teas, but this is nice and relaxing after dinner.